Taiwanese Mandarin

-Putonghua in mainland China and Guoyu (also called Huayu) in Taiwan are highly similar and derive from the same standard based on the phonology of the Beijing dialect of Mandarin and the grammar of written vernacular Mandarin in the early 20th century.
+Putonghua in mainland China and Guoyu in Taiwan are highly similar and derive from the same standard based on the phonology of the Beijing dialect of Mandarin and the grammar of written vernacular Mandarin in the early 20th century.
 Standard Guoyu pronunciations tend to be based on prescribed dictionaries of the period, whereas Standard Putonghua integrated colloquial Northern Mandarin pronunciations for some words.
 Notable characteristics of Guoyu as is commonly spoken in Taiwan include its somewhat different tonal qualities compared to Putonghua, the lack of the erhua phenomenon, and the lack of retroflex consonants (with zh-, ch-, sh- being pronounced like z-, c-, and s-) in most contexts.
 Guoyu also incorporates vocabulary from Hokkien and Japanese.
-Written Mandarin in Taiwan generally uses traditional characters, in contrast to the simplified characters used on the mainland.
 Some grammatical differences also exist, often due to Hokkien influence.
 The two varieties of Mandarin have diverged in the decades since the political separation of Taiwan and the mainland.
+Written Mandarin in Taiwan generally uses traditional characters, in contrast to the simplified characters used in mainland China.

 Guoyu spoken in Taiwan exists on a spectrum, from the most formal, standardized variety to the least formal, with the heaviest Hokkien influence.
 On one end of the spectrum, there is Standard Guoyu, an official national language of Taiwan.
 This variety is taught as the standard in the education system and is employed in official communications and most news media.
 The core of this standard variety is described in the Ministry of Education Mandarin Chinese Dictionary.
 Very few people speak purely standard Guoyu, however.
 Mandarin, as colloquially spoken in Taiwan, can be broadly called "Taiwan Guoyu".
 Taiwan Guoyu diverges in varying degrees from Standard Guoyu, with some speakers being closer to Standard Guoyu than others.
 These divergences are often the result of Taiwan Guoyu incorporating influences from other languages used in Taiwan, primarily Hokkien, but also Japanese.
 Like Standard Guoyu, Taiwan Guoyu is also mutually intelligible with Putonghua, but when compared with Standard Guoyu, Taiwan Guoyu exhibits greater differences in pronunciation, vocabulary, and grammar.
-It is important to differentiate the term "Taiwan Guoyu" from "Taiwan Huayu", the latter of which simply refers to the way Mandarin is spoken in Taiwan by native speakers, unlike the former, which refers to second-language speakers of Guoyu.